 People sometimes criticize Ubuntu, more specifically, Pulseaudio and any Linux variants that use it, for not being audiophile friendly.
 Not surprisingly, this criticism has a thread of truth to it.
-Yet Ubuntu can be configured to support high quality and high resolution audio.
+Yet Ubuntu can be configured to support high quality audio.

 The settings are simple, but explaining them takes space, making this a multi-part series.

 Note: I made these changes on Ubuntu, though they probably work on any Linux variant that uses Pulseaudio.

 Pulseaudio is an audio layer on top of ALSA.
 One of its key benefits is enabling different apps to share the audio hardware (e.g. the sound card).
 ALSA works without Pulseaudio, but in this case only 1 app at a time can use the audio hardware.

 Yet one of the essential parts to sharing audio is converting formats: sample rates and bit depths.
 Pulseaudio tends to do this all the time, even when it’s not necessary because only 1 app is using audio.
 This unnecessary resampling gives Pulseaudio a bad reputation among audiophiles.

 In days of yore, Pulseaudio had a single sample rate and resampled everything to this rate.
 Since DVDs use 48000 and CDs use 44100, however you configure Pulseaudio, one or the other would always be resampled.

 About 10 years ago Pulseaudio introduced the alternate-sample-rate config setting.
 This gave it 2 sample rates, for example the default /etc/pulse/daemon.conf file says: